 Public Transit Sales Tax

 On Tuesday November 12, 2019 Norman voters passed the Public Transit Sales Tax with 70.4% approval.
 To date, this is the only funding mechanism solely dedicated to transit operations passed in the state of Oklahoma.
-The City may only spend money raised from the 1/8 percent sales tax on public transportation systems or public transportation system related costs – such as bus repair and refueling facilities, replacement busses, and improved handicapped accessibility at bus stops.
+The City may only spend money raised from the 1/8 percent sales tax on public transportation systems or public transportation system related costs – such as general transit operations, bus repair and refueling facilities, replacement busses, and improved handicapped accessibility at bus stops.

 Planning & Assets

-The City of Norman completed its first Comprehensive Transportation Plan in 2014, which considered vehicular, pedestrian, and public transit needs to plan, design, and maintain transportation improvements.
-These needs changed substantially when the City assumed responsibility for city bus services and the development of a transit specific long range plan was developed in response.
+The City of Norman completed its first Comprehensive Transportation Plan in 2014, which considered vehicular, pedestrian, and public transportation needs to plan, design, and maintain transportation improvements.
+These needs changed substantially when the City assumed responsibility for city bus transit services and the development of a transit specific long range plan was developed in response.

 -